-Bone broth is essentially a mineral-rich infusion made by boiling bones — usually either chicken, beef, or fish — most often with vegetables, herbs and spices.
+Bone broth is essentially a mineral-rich infusion made by boiling bones—usually either chicken, beef, or fish—most often with vegetables, herbs and spices.
 Bone broth is different than simple broth, in that it’s a time-intensive process, often taking over 24 hours to simmer out all the minerals, gelatin, and collagen-rich nutrients from the bones.
 That might not sound appetizing, but it’s what gives the broth its numerous health benefits.
-Some of these claims are:

-- Reduces Joint Pain: Why pop a pill to get joint relief?
+2. Reduces Joint Pain: Why pop a pill to get joint relief?
 Bone broth is an excellent source of glucosamine and chondroitin, which are therapeutic for joint health.
 Bone broth is also very high in the amino acids proline and glycine which are important ingredients for healthy connective tissue, such as ligaments and joints.
 The gelatin in bone broth has actually been shown to relieve joint pain, making it as effective as taking an anti-inflammatory medicine.
+Those suffering from Lyme Disease symptoms are encouraged to drink bone broth.

 The taste of homemade bone broth is far superior to any found in a can or box, and making broth at home is extremely affordable as the bones, joints, and bits that would normally end up as waste can be converted into a nutrient-dense medicine.